sandpiper-toolchain/sandplover/docs/source/guides/examples/computations/aggradation_preserved_time.rst

-Using the :obj:`~deltametrics.strat.compute_boxy_stratigraphy_volume` function allows us to augment the bed elevation time series with a background aggradation.
+Using the :obj:`~sandplover.strat.compute_boxy_stratigraphy_volume` function allows us to augment the bed elevation time series with a background aggradation.

 .. plot::
     :include-source: